 The RTP network will provide many of these real-time features that are just not possible with the payment systems available today.
 Think about the ability to send a payment at any time of the day, any day of the year, knowing that within 15 seconds or less the payment will be cleared and settled, with notification sent to all parties.
 Such increased speed and efficiency at all points in the payments continuum offer all parties to a transaction – from individuals to small businesses to large operations – access to expanded payment scenarios and capabilities that can help tightly manage their liquidity and transform business operations.

-A restaurant, for example, that must quickly purchase an ingredient required for a new menu item can immediately place the order for that ingredient with the supplier.
-Instantly, the supplier can instruct their bank to send an electronic request for payment through the RTP system to the restaurant, with the option to immediately pay for the ingredient.
+A restaurant, for example, that must quickly purchase an ingredient required for a new menu item can instantly place the order for that ingredient with the supplier.
+Instantly, the supplier can instruct their bank to send an electronic request for payment through the RTP system to the restaurant, with the option to instantly pay for the ingredient.
 By choosing the “pay now” option, the restaurant instantly pays the vendor via a RTP credit transfer and the receiving bank instantly confirms to both parties that payment has been received.
-The vendor then sends an acknowledgement immediately back through the RTP system to the restaurant, confirming that the ingredient is on its way.
+The vendor then sends an acknowledgement instantly back through the RTP system to the restaurant, confirming that the ingredient is on its way.

 The RTP system also allows for the urgent payment of large bills just as quickly.
 A tuition bill, for example, that a student realises is due within hours can be easily paid on time using the network.
 The student can instantly look up the college account listing in an industry directory and send the money to the school’s account at their receiving bank.
 The receiving bank can then instantly confirm to both student and school that the payment has been received, easily making the payment deadline.